Q: Where do you get your fish?

 Q: Why does your smoked salmon have to be refrigerated?

 A: The shelf-stable smoked salmon that you find in stores either has preservatives added, is smoked to a very dry state, or is packed in a foil retort pouch, which is the same process as canning salmon.
 We prefer to keep our products moist, delicious, and free of nitrates and preservatives.
 We also have canned smoked salmon and jerky available for those needing shelf-stable options.

 Q: What kind of smoked salmon should I buy?

 A: The type of salmon that you should purchase depends mostly on how you plan to prepare it.
 If you’re planning to cube up your smoked salmon in a salad or pasta, a more cost-efficient species like Pink or Keta works well.
-If you want to serve your smoked salmon as an impressive appetizer, a more flavorful species like Coho or Sockeye would work better.
+If you want to serve your smoked salmon as an impressive appetizer, a more brightly colored and oily species like Coho or Sockeye would work better.
 Some people can’t tell the difference, and some have a strong preference for one species or another.
 Try them all and find your favorite!